peterdunson/RAG-miniproject-iphs-391-dunson/README.md

 ### **The Solution**

-A locally-deployed RAG assistant focused on summarizing and explaining academic work on *Security and Guardrails for RAG Systems* with:
+A planned locally-deployed RAG assistant focused on summarizing and explaining academic work on *Security and Guardrails for RAG Systems* with:
 - ✅ 100% offline operation with no external API calls
 - ✅ Enterprise-grade security guardrails
 - ✅ Accurate, cited responses with provenance tracking